miekki-jerry/image-to-story/README.md

 - You can hear stories thanks to Hugging Face text-to-speech model.

 ## Disclaimer
-I built this project because I wanted to know better the Hugging Face API, LangChain, replicate API and multimodals, such as Lava-13b.
+I built this project because I wanted to know better the 👉🏻 Hugging Face API and transformers,
+👉🏻 LangChain,
+👉🏻 Replicate API
+👉🏻 and multimodals, such as Lava-13b.
 To get better text to speech quality it's better to use Eleven Labs.